-(v) the Company's requiring the Participant to relocate to an office or location more than fifty (50) miles distant from the office or location at which the Participant was based immediately prior to the date of termination.

-"ISO": A Stock Option intended to be an "incentive stock option" within the meaning of Section 422 of the Code.

-"PARTICIPANT": An Employee, director or other person providing services to the Company or its Affiliates who is granted an Award under the Plan.

-"PERFORMANCE AWARD": An Award subject to Performance Criteria (including any Award that is a Final Award distributed in satisfaction of the vesting of a Performance Award that was subject to Performance Criteria).

-"PERFORMANCE CRITERIA": Specified criteria the satisfaction of which is a condition for the exercisability, vesting or full enjoyment of an Award.
-For purposes of Performance Awards that are intended to qualify for the performance-based compensation exception under Section 162(m), a Performance Criterion shall mean an objectively determinable measure of performance relating to any or a subcomponent of any of the following (determined either on a consolidated basis or, as the context permits, on a divisional, subsidiary, line of business, project or geographical basis or in combinations thereof): (i) sales; revenues; assets; liabilities; costs; expenses; net income; operating income; earnings before or after deduction for all or any portion of interest, taxes, depreciation, amortization or other items, whether or not on a continuing operations or an aggregate or per share basis; return on equity, investment, capital or assets; one or more operating ratios; borrowing levels, leverage ratios or credit rating; market share; earnings per share; operating profit or net operating profit; capital expenditures; cash flow; working capital requirements; stock price; regulatory body approval for commercialization of a product; stockholder return; sales, contribution or gross margin, of particular products or services; particular operating or financial ratios; customer acquisition, expansion and retention; or any combination of the foregoing; or (ii) acquisitions and divestitures (in whole or in part); joint ventures and strategic alliances; spin-offs, split-ups and the like; reorganizations; recapitalizations, restructurings, financings (issuance of debt or equity) and refinancings; transactions that would constitute a change of control; or any combination of the foregoing.
-A Performance Criterion measure and targets with respect thereto determined by the Administrator need not be based upon an increase, a positive or improved result or avoidance of loss.

-"PLAN": The Charles River Laboratories International, Inc. 2016 Incentive Plan as from time to time amended and in effect.

-"PREEXISTING PLANS": Any plan of the Company or its predecessors in existence at or prior to the Effective Date under which equity, equitybased or performance cash awards were granted, including, without limitation, the following: (1) the 2007 Plan.
-For the purposes of this definition, "preexisting plans" shall not refer to the Company's Executive Incentive Compensation Plan (EICP).

-"RESTRICTED STOCK": An Award of Stock subject to restrictions requiring that such Stock be redelivered to the Company if specified conditions are not satisfied.

-"SECTION 162(m)": Section 162(m) of the Code.

-"SARS": Rights entitling the holder upon exercise to receive cash or Stock, as the Administrator determines, equal to a function (determined by the Administrator using such factors as it deems appropriate) of the amount by which the Stock has appreciated in value since the date of the Award.

-"STOCK": Common Stock of the Company.

-"STOCK OPTIONS": Options entitling the recipient to acquire shares of Stock upon payment of the exercise price.

-"UNRESTRICTED STOCK": An Award of Stock not subject to any restrictions under the Plan.
+- service with the Company in accordance with the Company's normal vacation policy in effect at the time of the Covered Transaction; or - (v) the Company's requiring the Participant to relocate to an office or location more than fifty (50) miles distant from the office or location at which the Participant was based immediately prior to the date of termination. - "ISO": A Stock Option intended to be an "incentive stock option" within the meaning of Section 422 of the Code. - "PARTICIPANT": An Employee, director or other person providing services to the Company or its Affiliates who is granted an Award under the Plan. - "PERFORMANCE AWARD": An Award subject to Performance Criteria (including any Award that is a Final Award distributed in satisfaction of the vesting of a Performance Award that was subject to Performance Criteria). - "PERFORMANCE CRITERIA": Specified criteria the satisfaction of which is a condition for the exercisability, vesting or full enjoyment of an Award.
+A Performance Criterion measure and targets with respect thereto determined by the Administrator need not be based upon an increase, a positive or improved result or avoidance of loss. - "PLAN": The Charles River Laboratories International, Inc. 2018 Incentive Plan as from time to time amended and in effect. - "PREEXISTING PLANS": Any plan of the Company or its predecessors in existence at or prior to the Effective Date under which equity, equity-based or performance cash awards were granted, including, without limitation, the following: (1) the 2007 Plan and (2) the 2016 Plan.
+For the purposes of this definition, "preexisting plans" shall not refer to the Company's Executive Incentive Compensation Plan (EICP). - "RESTRICTED STOCK": An Award of Stock subject to restrictions requiring that such Stock be redelivered to the Company if specified conditions are not satisfied. - "SARS": Rights entitling the holder upon exercise to receive cash or Stock, as the Administrator determines, equal to a function (determined by the Administrator using such factors as it deems appropriate) of the amount by which the Stock has appreciated in value since the date of the Award. - "STOCK": Common Stock of the Company. - "STOCK OPTIONS": Options entitling the recipient to acquire shares of Stock upon payment of the exercise price. - "UNRESTRICTED STOCK": An Award of Stock not subject to any restrictions under the Plan.